ccosse/colormyworld/README.md

 The new color-sequence tool uses [D3.js](http://d3js.org).
 D3js can draw maps, too ... [fancy maps](https://www.jasondavies.com/maps/)!
 So I'm looking at phasing-out Open Layers, JQuery and Bootstrap and using D3 exclusively, forever.
 Even though it's not specifically used in ColorMyWorld, [Python](http://python.org) and [Django](https://www.djangoproject.com/) have been important parts of my GIS experience.
-I also learned a lot working on [GeoNode](http://geonode.org/).
+I also learned a lot working on [GeoNode](http://geonode.org/) and while developing this [Custom GIS CMS](http://dev.asymptopia.org/pacmap/).

 ### Icons credits:
 * Earth by Peter van Driel from the Noun Project